How To Use NPS To Drive Growth For Your SaaS

 NPS score helps you identify valuable insights into:

-• Problems driving your users to churn, so you can fix them
+- Problems driving your users to churn

-• How your product is serving your users’ needs
+- How is your product serving your users’ needs

 Let’s jump in to see how you can leverage user feedback to drive growth for your SaaS company.